Kinsue/Yolov5-Detection-Metircs-Project/README.md

-### Prepare detection data
+### Prepare detections data

-- In the detection folder, there should be text files with the same name as the corresponding groundtruth files.
-Each line in the file should represent a detection box in the following format.
+- In the detections folder, there should be text files with the same name as the corresponding labels files.
+Each line in the file should represent a detections box in the following format.
 	-  `<class_id> <x_center> <y_center> <width> <hight> <confidence>`

 	> **Slightly different from the ground truth data, the detection data should have confidence scores appended in the last column.**